cityofaustin/vision-zero/atd-vzd/README.md

 ### Generating migrations and metadata changes

-- Pull `master` branch to make sure you have the latest migrations that are applied to staging
+- Merge the latest code from the `master` branch into your feature branch to make sure you have the latest migrations that are applied to the staging database
 - Start up the local database and Hasura engine and replicate using the latest production data dump
-- To make sure your local database is up to date with the current staging changes, run:
+- To make sure your local database is up to date with the current changes in `master` branch, run:
 ```bash
 hasura migrate apply --envfile .env.local
 hasura metadata apply --envfile .env.local